sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

   Important: The `Create Managed Instance` workflow is `idempotent`, so can be safely re-run multiple times with same arguments.

 1. PR will be open automatically by Github Actions with the name/branch `$CUSTOMER/create-instance` in [deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed/pulls) repository.
 Approve and merge it.
-1. Add an entry for the customer by adding their [accounts](https://github.com/sourcegraph/accounts/) link to the checklist in the [managed instances upgrade issue template](../../../engineering/dev/process/releases/upgrade_managed_issue_template.md).
-DO NOT use customer name in Pull Requests title nor commits/description, only issue number.
-Sample link: `https://github.com/sourcegraph/customer/issues/1125`

 Note: